Living in Brooklyn

 Learn more by calling 800.297.4694 or request more information with EHS.

-1 Kenilworth Pl, d/b/a Resident Hall @ Brooklyn College is privately owned and operated.
-Brooklyn College has no affiliation with 1 Kenilworth Pl or its management company and neither endorses, guarantees, nor reviews the physical condition of the building, management guidelines, security, lease terms, or pricing.
-We strongly encourage students seeking housing to thoroughly research 1 Kenilworth Pl and all other potential accommodations being considered when making a housing decision.
+Disclaimer: The option listed is privately owned and operated.
+The college has no affiliation with the respective management company and neither endorses nor reviews the physical condition of the property, management guidelines, lease terms, or pricing.
+We encourage students seeking housing to thoroughly research their options and check nyc.gov for more information.